pytorch/data/docs/source/migrate_to_nodes_from_utils.rst

         # also provides state_dict and load_state_dict methods.
         return tn.Loader(node)

-Now let's test this out with a useless dataset, and demonstrate how state management works.
+Now let's test this out with a trivial dataset, and demonstrate how state management works.

 .. code:: python